 North America is better connected than most continents

 When it comes to North America as a whole, 76% of residents have access to an internet connection, making the continent the second-most connected of those surveyed (Europe is tops with 84%).
-Although some of the most technologically advanced countries in the world are located in Asia, the region comes second to last after the Middle East as the most connected area in the world.
+Although some of the most technologically advanced countries in the world are located in Asia, the region comes second to last as the most connected area in the world.
 Africa ranks last with 34% connectivity.

 What can we do to boost internet connectivity?